Framing Routine (FI)

 The overall session went well.
 There were a few students who did not grasp the idea and reason for the frame.
 The challenge was getting the majority of students on task with learning how to utilize the frame.
 Once they saw the teacher sample and we created a whole class frame, they begun to make the connection.
 Next time we may split the class and provide a little more assistance directly to better suite the needs of the students.
 Students may benefit more from small group sessions.

-angela-cannady Over 7 years ago
+angela-cannady Almost 8 years ago

 /

-kucrl Over 9 years ago
+kucrl Almost 10 years ago